Observation-driven correction of numerical weather prediction for marine winds: Data

 \section{Data}

 Our study combines global reanalysis, operational forecasts, and in situ marine observations to evaluate and train the proposed models.
-Our analysis focuses on the North Atlantic domain ($2^\circ$–$64^\circ$N, $98^\circ$W–$11.5^\circ$E) over the period April~2015 to September~2024.
-We used three complementary datasets: \textbf{the International Comprehensive Ocean Atmosphere Data Set (ICOADS)} as the observational reference, the \textbf{ECMWF Reanalysis v5 (ERA5)} as a physically consistent benchmark, and \textbf{the Global Forecast System (GFS)} as the operational forecast baseline.
+Our analysis focuses on the North Atlantic domain ($2^\circ$--$64^\circ$N, $98^\circ$W--$11.5^\circ$E) over the period April~2015 to September~2024.
+We used three complementary datasets: the International Comprehensive Ocean Atmosphere Data Set (ICOADS) as the observational reference, the ECMWF Reanalysis v5 (ERA5) as a physically consistent benchmark, and the Global Forecast System (GFS) as the operational forecast baseline.

-\subsection{International Comprehensive Ocean–Atmosphere Data Set (ICOADS)}
+\subsection{International Comprehensive Ocean--Atmosphere Data Set (ICOADS)}

-The International Comprehensive Ocean–Atmosphere Data Set (ICOADS) provides the most extensive collection of global marine meteorological and ocean surface observations.
+ICOADS provides the most extensive collection of global marine meteorological and ocean surface observations.
 It aggregates reports from ships, buoys, coastal and Coastal-Marine Automated Network (C-MAN) stations, and other near-surface platforms, harmonized through quality flags and hourly timestamp rounding.
-After filtering, the dataset includes 6,625 unique platforms with an average of approximately 70 measurements per platform.
+After filtering, the dataset includes 6,625 unique platforms during the study period, with an average of approximately 70 measurements per platform.
 Ships, moored buoys, and tide gauges record the majority of observations in ICOADS, while drifting buoys contribute by far the least number of observations (Table~\ref{tab:ico_platform_counts}).
 Figure~\ref{fig:data_split} illustrates the spatial distribution of observations, showing dense coastal coverage and sparser but widespread ship-based sampling across the open ocean.